OBOAcademy/obook/docs/howto/set-up-protege.md

 Some Mac users might find that the edits need to be applied to `/Applications/Protégé.app/Contents/Info.plist`.

-### PC Instructions
+## PC Instructions

-_Taken in part from [Memory Management with Protégé](https://www.michaeldebellis.com/post/memory-management-with-prot%C3%A9g%C3%A9) by Michael DeBellis_
+_Taken in part from [Memory Management with Protégé](https://www.michaeldebellis.com/post/memory-management-with-prot%C3%A9g%C3%A9) by Michael DeBellis.
+Updated by Nicole Vasilevsky._

 _The following instructions will probably not work if Protégé was installed from the **platform independent version**, which does not include the Java Runtime Environment or a Windows .exe launcher._